 On an episode of Fake Doctors, Real Friends, Lawrence said that Ted Lasso is a three-season show, and started to say that after the third season he would “desperately try to get Mr. Sudeikis to do a —” before stopping and reframing.
 “The only way I think a fourth season of Ted Lasso exists would be if Ted Lasso went and coached a soccer team that played about a block from Jason's house in real life, you know what I mean?
 He's got young kids.”

 According to The Hollywood Reporter, Lawrence, Apple, and Warner Bros. (who co-produces the Ted Lasso with Apple) are very interested in continuing the show and have included options for subsequent seasons in the renegotiated contracts for the actors.
 Sudeikis seems to be the holdout, so if his stance changes, the series is all but sure to return for Season 4.
-In the meantime, savor every moment of Ted Lasso because it seems we’re nearing the end.

 This article was originally published on